 Recent internship hosts have included the following: Dow Jones, The Tampa Bay Times, The Tampa Tribune, Creative Loafing, Bay News 9, The Sarasota Herald-Tribune, WUSF, WFLA-TV, WTVT-TV, WTSP-TV, WDAE Clear Channel, and USFSP Office of External Affairs.

-Graduate students in the Department of Journalism and Media Studies must pass a comprehensive written examination, which can be taken after completing 21 hours of course work that demonstrates understanding of concepts from the three core courses.
+Graduate students pursuing the M.A. in Journalism and Media Studies must pass a comprehensive written examination, which can be taken after completing 21 hours of course work that demonstrates understanding of concepts from the three core courses.
 All core courses must be passed with a grade of C or better.
 Students should monitor their coursework and advise the graduate program director the semester before they plan to sit for the comprehensive exams.
 The graduate director will authorize the student’s eligibility to sit for the exam.

 Comprehensive exams will be given in the fall and spring semesters on the Friday that falls three or four weeks after the start of classes and will be written in a four-hour period.
 Reading and concept lists for the three core areas, theory, law and ethics, are available in the Graduate Handbook.
 Students are expected to prepare for comps, supplementing what they’ve learned from their coursework with outside reading.